mr-devs/bracket_planner/README.md

 From the root directory of this folder you can run...

 ```
-python3 src/make_teams.py --file data/nan_players.txt --players-per-team 2
+python3 src/make_teams.py --file data/players.txt --players-per-team 2
 ```

 or

 ```
-python3 src/make_teams.py -f data/nan_players.txt -p 2
+python3 src/make_teams.py -f data/players.txt -p 2
 ```

-**Replace `nan_players.txt` with your own new-line delimited file of names to use.**
+**Edit `players.txt` to include the names to use.
+One name per file**

+---

-Can also run the below for more information about script options.
+Run the below from the root directory for more information about script options.

 ```
 python3 src/make_teams.py -h